jhauga/data-conversion-test/README.md

    - For example - ```php -S localhost:8000```

 ### Local Test Instructions
-1. Upload test files that will be converted to data/quick-test directories and delete temp filler file.
+1. Upload test files that will be converted to data/quick-test directories.
    - gen - gneral files tested
    - unq - any unique or focus files tested
 2. Make repo based on this template repo.